aerogear/aerogear-unifiedpush-server/admin-ui/README.md

 To create a distribution in `admin-ui/dist/` directory:

-    grunt

-To create a distribution and copy it to `../server/target/ag-push`:

     grunt dist

 To create a distribution and copy it jbossweb folder (as configured above):